ecivis/fusionreactor-cp-tests/README.md

 load.cfm
 --------
 Accepts multiple arguments:
 - **requests** (default: 5) The number of threads to start, each one making an HTTP request.
+The response from the target server is not saved or displayed.
 - **timeout** (default: 10) A value sent to the HTTP request target, instructing that server to wait the specific number of seconds before returning a response.
 - **targetHost** (default: 127.0.0.1) The hostname or IP address to use in making the HTTP request.
 - **targetPort** (default: 80) The TCP port to use in making the HTTP request.
 It should be numeric.
 - **targetURI** (default: /tests/fusionreactor/pause.cfm) The URI to use in making the HTTP request.
 The timeout value above will be appended to this value as a query string.
 It should start with a leading slash.

-The response from the target server is not saved by the test page.
+While load.cfm will function to make long running requests to trigger FusionReactor request protection, it is limited by the number of threads that the CFML engine can spawn.
+To really blast a server with requests, it would be better to create a simple [JMeter](https://jmeter.apache.org/) test plan to hit pause.cfm with a few dozen user threads.

 grow.cfm
 --------